panpanMHCH/football-match-forecasting/README.md

 # football-match-forecasting
 Predicting football match outcomes using Statistical Modelling in R.

-This project explores how football match outcomes can be modelled and predicted using statistical techniques and expected goals (xG) data.
+This final-year project explores how football match outcomes can be modelled and predicted using statistical techniques and expected goals (xG) data.
 It combines the **Bradley–Terry model** for estimating team strengths with **logistic regression** models incorporating xG and other match features.

 ## 🎯 Objectives